Skip to main content

 1. Navigate to Advanced Splash Settings below and then set the Captive Portal Strength to "Block all access until sign-on is complete".

-1. Set Walled Garden to Enabled, and then add the domains from Microsoft’s Azure portal authentication urls documentation to the Walled Garden Ranges.
-If a domain is not specified, all valid Entra ID accounts will be permitted to access the SSID.
+1. Set Walled Garden to Enabled, and add the domains from Microsoft’s Azure portal authentication urls documentation to the Walled Garden Ranges.
+If a domain is not specified, all the valid Entra ID accounts will be permitted to access the SSID.

-1. Save the configuration
+1. Save the configuration.

 Granting Microsoft Admin Consent to Cisco Application